amicoleo/notes/_posts/2021-01-16-MunariWasACreativeTechnologist.markdown

 ---
 layout: post
 title:  Technology inspires design in the work of Bruno Munari
+description: In Bruno Munari’s design process, the technology is a resource to get inspired from, rather than a limitation to overcome.
 date:   2021-01-22 10:08:05 +0100
 categories: notes
 ---